Down Town Abu Dhabi

 The White Fort or Old Fort is the oldest building in Abu Dhabi.
 The original structure was built in 1793 and was used as the official residence of city’s rulers.

 Al Ghazal Golf Club

 Play a round on the 18-hole sand course, Al Ghazal Golf Club, the official venue of the Abu Dhabi World Sand Golf Championships.

-The flagship Saadiyat Island offers a host of experiences, among them two golf courses, 29 hotels, three marinas and holiday resorts.
-The island will also be home to the Guggenheim Abu Dhabi.
+Saadiyat Island offers a host of experiences, among them two golf courses, 29 hotels, three marinas and holiday resorts.
+The island will also be home to several art galleries, including the Louvre Abu Dhabi..

 Yas Island, one of the largest natural islands in Abu Dhabi, is a prestigious world-class leisure destination offering beaches, entertainment, shopping, hotels, a Formula 1 race track and the world’s first ‘Ferrari World’.